 - Is it suitable for DIY projects or only for professionals?

 The information below will give you an overview to get your landscaping project started.

-If you need more questions answered about landscaping with rock, flagstone or other materials, check with your local rock, stone or landscape supply.
+If you need more questions answered about landscaping with rock, flag stones or other materials, check with your local rock, stones or landscape supply.
 They have a wealth of knowledge to share.

 Different Types Of Flagstone